ibm-cloud-docs/FileStorage/snapshots.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Snapshots
+# Understanding snapshots for data protection
 {: #snapshots}

+Protect your data with snapshots that capture file storage contents at a specific point in time with no performance impact and minimal space consumption.
+{: shortdesc}

 Snapshots are a feature of {{site.data.keyword.filestorage_full}}.
 A snapshot represents a volume's contents at a particular point in time.
 With snapshots, you can protect your data with no performance impact and minimal consumption of space.
 Snapshots are considered your first line of defense for data protection.
 If a user accidentally modifies or deletes crucial data from a volume, the data can be easily and quickly restored from a snapshot copy.
-{: shortdesc}

 {{site.data.keyword.filestorage_short}} provides you with two ways to take your snapshots.